 Reserve ¾ cup of the cooking water and drain the pasta.

-Meanwhile melt two tablespoons of butter in a large skillet over medium heat.
+Meanwhile, melt two tablespoons of butter in a large skillet over medium heat.
 Add the pepper and cook, swirling the pan until the butter melted and the pepper is slightly toasted.
-Add half of the reserved pasta water to skillet and bring to simmer.
+Add half of the reserved pasta water to the skillet and bring to simmer.

 Add pasta and remaining butter.
 Reduce the heat to low and add pecorino cheese stirring and tossing with tongs until melted.
 Add more pasta water if sauce seems dry.